core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This section defines KUDOS, a lightweight procedure that two OSCORE peers can use to update their keying material and establish a new OSCORE Security Context.

-KUDOS relies on the support function updateCtx() defined in {{ssec-update-function}} and the message exchange defined in {{ssec-derive-ctx}}.
-The following properties are fulfilled.
+KUDOS relies on the OSCORE Option defined in {{RFC8613}} and extended as defined in {{ssec-oscore-option-extensions}}, as well as on the support function updateCtx() defined in {{ssec-update-function}}.

+The message exchange between the two peers is defined in {{ssec-derive-ctx}}, with particular reference to the FS mode providing forward secrecy.
+Building on the same message exchange, the use of the no-FS mode is defined in {{no-fs-mode}}.
+Two peers MUST run KUDOS in FS mode if they are both capable to.

+The key update procedure fulfills the following properties.

 * KUDOS can be initiated by either peer.
 In particular, the client or the server may start KUDOS by sending the first rekeying message.